By integrating with lenders and carriers, Matic makes it easier to buy homeowner’s insurance

 “I was thinking to myself, ‘what kind of coverage do I need?’
 I don’t know, isn’t that your job?
 I don’t know, I’ve never done this before.
 You tell me.
 That was my pain point from the consumer side,” said Schiff.

-Later, Schiff learned from his friend, Benjamin Madick, whose background is in mortgage and banking, that delays related to obtaining homeowner’s insurance was actually costing lender’s a lot of money.
+Later, Schiff learned from his friend, Benjamin Madick, whose background is in mortgages and banking, that delays related to obtaining homeowner’s insurance was actually costing lender’s a lot of money.

 “[Madick] was doing an audit on a lender and they were losing about $30,000 a month because they weren’t closing their loans on time, all due to extension fees caused by homeowner’s insurance,” says Schiff.
 That’s when Madick suggested that they build a system that would integrate with insurance carriers and lenders to provide homeowner’s insurance during the mortgage process.